kimmy-N/color-clock/README.md

 Features
 - Displays current date and time dynamically.
-- Uses `date-fns` for formatting.
+- Uses "date-fns" for formatting.
 - Visually appealing colorful design.

 How to Run Locally

 1. Install Dependencies
-   Ensure you are in the project directory (`color-clock`) and run: npm install
+   Ensure you are in the project directory "color-clock" and run:
+   "npm install"

-2. Run the Development Server
+2. Run the Development Server:
-   npm run dev
+   "npm run dev"

 3. Open the App